sebastienmoreno/sebastienmoreno.github.io/src/pages/privacy.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

-## Contact Us

-If you have any questions about this Privacy Policy, You can contact us:

-- By email: somecoolemail@domain.com